 - Arson involving being reckless as to whether life is endangered.
 For example, setting fire to an aircraft or an apartment in a block of flats where people could get hurt.

 - The most serious offence is ‘arson with intent to endanger life’.

 If it is not clear whether the arson was reckless or with intent, the CPs may charge you with both offences as alternatives.

 Sentences for arson will vary depending on how much damage is caused and what the intent was when setting the fire.
 All arson offences carry a maximum life sentence on conviction.

 If you are accused of arson it is imperative to consult a specialist Criminal Defence Solicitor straight away.
-We will listen to your side of the story and start work on building a robust defence.

-We do offer a variety of funding options which includes legal aid, though this is dependent on both your financial situation and the seriousness of the offence.
+We offer a variety of funding options which includes legal aid, though this is dependent on both your financial situation and the seriousness of the offence.